-The most recent national drugs strategy in Ireland, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health 2017) identified the future direction and objectives of the DTC as a strategic action (see Section 3.1.3.4, p.
+The most recent national drugs strategy in Ireland, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health 2017), identifies the future direction and objectives of the DTC as a strategic action (see Section 3.1.3.4, p.
 58 of the strategy document) (Department of Health 2017).
 In 2018, discussions about the future direction and objectives of the DTC were initiated by the Department of Health, and discussions have been carried out with the Courts Service to progress the independent evaluation of the DTC.
-These discussions were expected to continue in 2019 with the aim of appointing independent evaluators by Q4 2019.
-The evaluation of the DTC was expected to be completed in 2020 (Drugs Policy Unit Department of Health 2019).
-Progress has been slow, no new updates are available at the moment (Drugs Policy and Social Inclusion Unit 2021).
+While these discussions were expected to continue in 2019 with the aim of appointing independent evaluators by Q4 2019 (Drugs Policy Unit Department of Health 2019), progress has been slow (Drugs Policy and Social Inclusion Unit 2021).
+However, the DTC evaluation and recommendations for future direction has been identified as a strategic priority in the National Drugs Strategy: Strategic Action Plan 2023-2024 where the DOJ is to take the lead to identify funding to complete the work via the tendering process (Department of Health 2023).

-• Community courts: The Strategic Review of Penal Policy group welcomed a proposal to pilot a community court in Ireland in 2014 and emphasised the need to ensure that such courts are adequately resourced.
-The support for community courts in Ireland has come from several areas:
+- Community courts: The Strategic Review of Penal Policy group welcomed a proposal to pilot a community court in Ireland in 2014 and emphasised the need to ensure that such courts are adequately resourced.
+The support for community courts in Ireland has come from several areas: - In a 2007 report making the case for community courts in Ireland, the National Crime Council recommended the establishment of such a court in Dublin's inner city to deal with "quality of life offences committed in the Store Street and Pearse Street Garda station catchment areas" (National Crime Council 2007) (p.
+39). - In early 2014, the Dublin City Business Association (DCBA) called for the establishment of a community court as a means of addressing low-level crimes such as vandalism, theft, antisocial behaviour, drug use and drug dealing in the capital city

-- In a 2007 report making the case for community courts in Ireland, the National Crime Council recommended the establishment of such a court in Dublin's inner city to deal with "quality of life offences committed in the Store Street and Pearse Street Garda station catchment areas" (National Crime Council 2007) (p.
-39). - In early 2014, the Dublin City Business Association (DCBA) called for the establishment of a community court as a means of addressing low-level crimes such as vandalism, theft, antisocial behaviour, drug use and drug dealing in the capital city (see Section 9.6.2 of the 2014 National Report (Health Research Board 2014) (Health Research Board 2014) for an account of a seminar on community courts organised by the DCBA). - In July 2014, the Houses of the Oireachtas Joint Committee on Justice, Defence and Equality published its report on community courts, recommending that a pilot community court be established in central Dublin "under the supervision of a single judge, supported by an implementation group and with the support of local community groups and services" (Joint Committee on Justice Defence and Equality 2014) (p.
-9) - An interagency Working Group on Alternatives to Prosecution (WGAP) was established in 2017 by the Criminal Justice Strategic Committee to consider options for moving forward with the establishment of a community court (personal communication, Department of Health, 2017).
-Drawing on recommendations put forward by the Houses of the Oireachtas Joint Committee on Justice, Defence and Equality, the WGAP also looked at ways of targeting low-level offenders and effectively addressing offending behaviour through a community justice intervention programme (Flanagan).
-Deputy Charlie Flanagan who was Minister for Justice and Equality at that time, was keen "to build on this work and is considering a number of possibilities including the creation of a statutory conditional cautioning system which is being considered in the context of a comprehensive inter-agency examination" (Flanagan).
+(see Section 9.6.2 of the 2014 national report (Health Research Board 2014) for an account of a seminar on community courts organised by the DCBA).

+- In July 2014, the Houses of the Oireachtas Joint Committee on Justice, Defence and Equality published its report on community courts, recommending that a pilot community court be established in central Dublin "under the supervision of a single judge, supported by an implementation group and with the support of local community groups and services" (Joint Committee on Justice Defence and Equality 2014) (p.
+9). - An interagency Working Group on Alternatives to Prosecution (WGAP) was established in 2017 by the Criminal Justice Strategic Committee to consider options for moving forward with the establishment of a community court (personal communication, Department of Health, 2017).
+Drawing on recommendations put forward by the Houses of the Oireachtas Joint Committee on Justice, Defence and Equality, the WGAP also looked at ways of targeting low-level offenders and effectively addressing offending behaviour through a community justice intervention programme (Flanagan 2017).
+Deputy Charlie Flanagan who was Minister for Justice and Equality at that time, was keen "to build on this work and is considering a number of possibilities including the creation of a statutory conditional cautioning system which is being considered in the context of a comprehensive inter-agency examination" (Flanagan 2017).